Fibromyalgia and the Fight-or-Flight Response

 Fight-or-flight is your sympathetic nervous system.
 It evolved for short bursts of danger.
 Heart rate up, muscles tense, senses sharp, attention locked on threat.
 That state is useful for minutes.
 It is costly over months.

 In fibromyalgia, this system tends to stay switched on.
 Researchers have described persistent, exaggerated sympathetic activity in people with fibromyalgia, paired with a blunted response to new stressors.
 A body running in chronic threat behaves differently.
 Sleep frays.
 Digestion stalls.
 Muscles stay guarded.
 Pain climbs.
+The system is not malfunctioning randomly.
+It is doing what a threat response does, just for far too long.

 Why the volume gets turned up